 Nominations Committee key responsibilities Board Composition Ensuring that the Board and its Committees have the capabilities required to be effective and oversee the Society.
 This will include an appropriate range and balance of skills, experience, independence, knowledge and behaviours.
 Considering the length of service of the Board as a whole and membership is regularly refreshed.
 Identification and recommendation of candidates for Board approval.
 Reviewing the membership and chairmanship of committees to ensure that committee membership is progressively refreshed and that undue reliance is not placed on particular individuals.
 Reviewing the Senior Managers and Certification Regime Responsibilities Map.
 Succession Planning Considering succession planning for members of the Board and senior management in the course of its work, taking into account the challenges and opportunities facing the Society, its leadership needs and what skills and expertise are therefore needed on the Board in the future.
 The Board, through the Committee, satisfies itself there are plans in place for the orderly succession of appointments to the Board and senior management so as to maintain an appropriate balance of skills and experience within the Society and on the Board.
-Reviewing the leadership needs of the Society, both executive and non-executive, with a view to ensuring the continued ability of the Society to perform effectively in the market place.
+Reviewing the leadership needs of the Society to perform effectively in the market place.
 Focusing on the oversight of a diverse pipeline for succession in line with the 2018 Code.